broadinstitute/single_cell_portal_core/README.md

 	* Google Cloud APIs
 	* Google Cloud Billing API
 	* Google Cloud Storage JSON API
-	* Google Cloud Genomics API
+	* Google Cloud Batch API

 * **Registering your Service Account as a Terra user**: Once you have configured and booted your instance of the portal, you will need to register your service account as a Terra user in order to create a billing project and create studies.